wri/comms-dev-documentation/vendor-requirements/new-web-properties.md

 Technical Requirements for New WRI Web Properties
 =================================================

-August 2021 World Resources Institute Digital Communications Team
+October 2021 World Resources Institute Digital Communications Team

 WRI Digital Team will provide a QA checklist for the project in addition to these guidelines.
 You can preview it here: https://docs.google.com/spreadsheets/d/1tn4Y968z4s7h_fv8A9ydWOup7rsiAPlNABzqlgZZCf8/edit?usp=sharing

+These are the technical requirements and guidelines and don't cover content strategy, branding, or design (beyond a preference for 'mobile first').

 New Drupal Instance
 -------------------